ellaism/ellaism.org/comparison.md

 however, is sometimes criticised in other coins like Zcash, which also takes dev fees called "founders' reward".

-Pirl has slightly bigger community compared with Ellaism.
+Pirl has a slightly bigger community compared with Ellaism.

 ## Ellaism